Sacred Healing Practices

 FREE EVENT

 Together, we lovingly disassemble the altar space and pack the items to be reused next year.
-Once the area is cleared, we gather around a fire, read the names of the dead, burn offerings left on the altar and paper marigolds.
-We use sacred copal resin (a traditional offering) and send our prayers upon the smoke.
+Once we complete this work, we gather around our ceremonial fire, speak the names of the dead and burn offerings left on the altar.
+We use herbs and sacred copal resin (a traditional offering) to send our prayers and blessings upon the smoke as we bid our beloved dead farewell until we reunite at the altar next year.
 We share tears and laughter as a community.
-This event is family friendly and all are welcome.
+The fire ceremony is not a traditional Dia de los Muertos practice.
+It is a practice I used with my own ofrenda before I began offering and tending the community ofrenda, and it has endured as a meaningful part of our community tradition.

 Duration of event depends on number of participants and how efficiently we disassemble the altar space.